Rips filtrations for quasi-metric spaces and asymmetric functions with stability results

 \section{Persistent homology of OT-complexes}

-Ordered tuple complexes can be thought of as generalizations of simpliial complexes.
-We will find them useful in the analysis of quasi-metric spaces as they have more flexibility with regard to order (allowing asymmetric roles within the same tuple).
+Ordered tuple complexes are an alternative to simplicial complexes.
+We will find them useful as they have more flexibility with regard to order; we can have asymmetric roles within the same tuple.

 \begin{definition} An \emph{ordered tuple} is a sequence of $(v_0, v_1, v_2, \ldots v_n)$ potentially including repeats.
 A \emph{ordered tuple complex} (shortened to \emph{OT-complex}) is a collection $K$ of ordered tuples such that if $(v_0, v_1, v_2, \ldots v_n)\in K$ then $(v_0, \ldots, \hat{v_i}, \ldots v_n)\in K$ for all $i$ (where $(v_0, \ldots, \hat{v_i}, \ldots v_n)$ is the ordered tuple with $v_i$ removed). \end{definition}